-Arcade Fire, 2016 Allan Waters Humanitarian Award Recipients
+Buffy Sainte-Marie, 2017 Allan Waters Humanitarian Award Recipient

 The Allan Waters Humanitarian Award